 - Parc is an eternal favorite in the city.
 The Parisian-style bistro is set right on Rittenhouse Square Park.
 If you’re lucky, you can score an outdoor table and watch people and dogs in the park.

-- Cheesesteaks can be a controversial topic.
+- Cheesesteaks can be a controversial topic in this city.
 Everyone has their favorite place.
 Pat’s and Geno’s, both in South Philadelphia, are perhaps the best known.
 The South Street location of Jim’s Steaks is also iconic.
 But there are no shortage of shops selling steak sandwiches, roast pork sandwiches, pizzas and hoagies (that’s Philly for submarine sandwich).

-- Morimoto is the first restaurant from Iron Chef Morimoto.
+- Morimoto is, notably, the first restaurant from Iron Chef Morimoto.
 Splurge for the omakase, or chef’s tasting menu.
-It’s worth it!
+Trust me, it’s worth it!